- Incentive stock options: How ISOs work and tax treatment

 Disqualifying disposition

-When can I exercise ISOs?
+When can you exercise ISOs?

 Usually, you can't buy all of your shares right away and have to work for the company over time to be able to purchase your shares.
 This process is called vesting.
 You can exercise your ISOs as soon as your options have vested, but it's not required.